-The specimen shown here is Aricia agestis f. cramera and was photographed in the Algarve region of Portugal.
+The specimen shown above is the closely-related Aricia agestis f. cramera (syn.
+Aricia cramera) and was photographed in the Algarve region of Portugal.
 (Picture: Rob Petley-Jones)

 In Britain the Brown Argus is mainly concentrated in the chalk downland areas of central and eastern England, with scattered populations along the calcium-rich sand dune areas of coastal Wales but none in Ireland.
 Further north this species is replaced by the Northern Brown Argus, Aricia artaxerxes.